-The “Black Eagles” were first formed as an official aerobatic display team of the Republic of Korean Air Force on December 12, 1994.
+The “Black Eagles” were first formed as an official aerobatic display team of the Korean Air Force on December 12, 1994.
 The team began flying with six Cessna A-37B Dragonfly jet trainers from No. 238 Squadron, which was a part of the 8th Wing based on Wonju Air Base.
 Their first public demonstration was on September 25, 1995.

 On May 8, 1998, two of the team's planes collided during a training flight.
-One of the aircraft crashed killing the leader of the “Black Eagles”, while other plane landed with only minor damage.
+One of the aircraft crashed killing the leader of the “Black Eagles”, while the other plane landed with only minor damage.
 Then, on May 5, 2006, during the Seoul Air Show, another of the team's aircraft crashed killing the pilot.